 The internship should have a pre-professional orientation with clear guidelines as to how the experience will be an educational one for the student and there should be an outline of basic duties and responsibilities for the intern.
 These should be contained in an internship description or letter of invitation to the student.
 Internships should be for not less than eight weeks and should be related to an applicant's academic and/or professional interests.
 Fellowship recipients will be required to prepare and submit an internship report upon their return to campus and share their experience with other W&L students and faculty.

-The application for a Woolley Fellowship should be submitted to the Center for International Education by mid-February.
-To apply, please provide the Center for International Education with:
+The application for a Woolley Fellowship is due in the Center for International Education by February 15.
+To apply, please provide the Center for International Education with the following materials through LexLink at:

 2. Two letters of recommendation.